Nick Maton Player Props: Tigers vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.81 team ERA ranks fourth among all league pitching staffs.
+- The Padres' 3.81 team ERA ranks sixth across all MLB pitching staffs.

-- Padres pitchers combine to give up 106 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- Padres pitchers combine to rank 13th in baseball in home runs allowed (108 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.